A term like “brand activation” is almost guaranteed to inspire skepticism among modern marketers.

 A brand activation will jolt your brand to life, garner attention from new audiences, and redefine how your existing audience perceives you.
 And with the right approach, brand activations can be remarkably effective — 98% of people feel more inclined to purchase a brand’s products after attending an activation (source).

-4 Types of Brand Activation
+4 Types Of Brand Activation

-It’s true that brand activation requires a lot of prep work, perhaps more so than the typical marketing campaign or event.
+It’s true that brand activation requires a lot of prep work, perhaps more so than the typical marketing activation campaign or event.
 But, the good news is, modern marketers who want to activate their brand have a wide variety of options at their disposal.

 1. Experiential marketing

-Experiential marketing, sometimes referred to as engagement marketing, is a strategy in which a brand creates an immersive, real-world experience for the purpose of engaging with their audience.
+Experiential marketing, sometimes referred to as engagement marketing, is an activation strategy in which a brand creates an immersive, real-world experience for the purpose of engaging with their audience.
 These experiences don’t exclusively involve a brand’s specific products, but also the values a brand believes in and the sentiments it wishes to relay to its audience.

 For example, let’s say you want to leverage experiential marketing to promote a photo editing software.
 You create a pop-up photo booth where people can take pictures with their friends and then receive stylized edits of their photographs to take home.
 This campaign drives awareness to your brand and generates interest in your product, all while providing a fun and engaging experience for your audience.